aws/aws-eks-best-practices/content/reliability/docs/application.md

 While the Liveness probe detects failures in an app that are resolved by terminating the Pod (hence, restarting the app), Readiness Probe detects conditions where the app may be _temporarily_ unavailable.
 In these situations, the app may become temporarily unresponsive; however, it is expected to be healthy again once this operation completes.

 For example, during intense disk I/O operations, applications may be temporarily unavailable to handle requests.
-Here, terminating the application’s Pod is not a remedy; at the same time, additional requests sent to the Pod can fail.
+Here, terminating the application's Pod is not a remedy; at the same time, additional requests sent to the Pod can fail.

 You can use the Readiness Probe to detect temporary unavailability in your app and stop sending requests to its Pod until it becomes functional again. *Unlike Liveness Probe, where a failure would result in a recreation of Pod, a failed Readiness Probe would mean that Pod will not receive any traffic from Kubernetes Service*.
 When the Readiness Probe succeeds, Pod will resume receiving traffic from Service.

-Just like the Liveness Probe, avoid configuring Readiness Probes that depend on a resource that’s external to the Pod (such as a database).
-Here’s a scenario where a poorly configured Readiness can render the application nonfunctional - if a Pod’s Readiness Probe fails when the app’s database is unreachable, other Pod replicas will also fail simultaneously since they share the same health-check criteria.
-Setting the probe in this way will ensure that whenever the database is unavailable, the Pod’s Readiness Probes will fail, and Kubernetes will stop sending traffic *all* Pods.
+Just like the Liveness Probe, avoid configuring Readiness Probes that depend on a resource that's external to the Pod (such as a database).
+Here's a scenario where a poorly configured Readiness can render the application nonfunctional - if a Pod's Readiness Probe fails when the app's database is unreachable, other Pod replicas will also fail simultaneously since they share the same health-check criteria.
+Setting the probe in this way will ensure that whenever the database is unavailable, the Pod's Readiness Probes will fail, and Kubernetes will stop sending traffic *all* Pods.

 A side-effect of using Readiness Probes is that they can increase the time it takes to update Deployments.
 New replicas will not receive traffic unless Readiness Probes are successful; until then, old replicas will continue to receive traffic.